UKPLab/emnlp2024-learning-from-feedback-emotions-demographics-in-tod/README.md

 ```
 The feedback dialogues additionally contain the feedback annotations.
 Another difference is that they do not provide a list of samples per file, but only one sample per file.
 The _test_ data in the _feedback-free_ folder are also the test data for the feedback dialogues.

-### Example Scripts

-We will provide our scripts for using the data as soon as we have unified and cleaned them up.
-In the problem formulation, we have already described how we use the data and the dataset and dialog structure has also already been explained.
-It should therefore already be possible to reuse the data.

 ## Dialogue and Annotation Generation Framework
 We provide our code for dialogue generation and annotation in the _dialogue-generation_ folder.
 We provide a detailed description of the steps involved in the paper.
 To run it, please install the packages from our _requirements.txt_ and the _dialogue-generation_ folder itself first.
 We used Python 3.10 for dialogue generation.
 The following figure gives an overview of the folder structure and dependencies: